Monkey

 Character who is a hologram – played by Chris Barrie Click to show or hide the answer

-Rimmer's middle name (chosen by his mother for various side–splitting reasons) Click to show or hide the answer
+Middle name of the above (chosen by his mother for various side–splitting reasons) Click to show or hide the answer

 Self–obsessed character, named after the life form from which he is evolved – played by Danny John–Jules Click to show or hide the answer